Tips on Navigating Large Online Poker Tournaments

 A group of players sitting around a poker table about to start the game.

-Avoiding pressure and tilt
+Avoiding Pressure and Tilt

-Two of the biggest obstacles to large field tournament success are pressure and tilt.
 Pressure is largely a function of your stack size at any given stage.
-If you follow our basic large field poker tournament tips, you should be able to conserve or even grow your stack and avoid coming under too much pressure.
+If you follow the basic large field poker tournament tips, you should be able to conserve or even grow your stack and avoid coming under too much pressure.
 The important thing is to know how to apply pressure against short-stacked opponents in the later stages so that every decision they make is about money.

-Enjoy the best online poker opportunities at Borgata Online
+Enjoy the Best Online Poker Opportunities at Borgata Online